Wright-Brothers-Institute/labhack/_faq/rules.md

 - <span class="rule-short">Team Size:</span> Teams of two to five humans are allowed.
 You can also add 1 cyborg, Furby, drone, or Sphero.
 Part of the intent of this competition is to meet and work with new people.
 For this reason, __single person teams are not allowed for this competition__

-- <span class="rule-short">Remote Participants:</span> Teams may have remote participants.
-However, At least 49% of team members must be physically present during demos and judging.

-- <span class="rule-short">Submissions:</span> Projects should be submitted on our hackathon.io page.
-Submission time is 2pm Sunday.
+- <span class="rule-short">Submissions:</span> Projects should be submitted by 4pm Sunday.
+Directions for submitting projects will be provided at the event.

 - <span class="rule-short">DEMO your Hack:</span> You must demo your hack in order to present.
 No slide-decks or power-points will be allowed.
 Don’t be scared if you didn’t finish… it’s okay long as you tried your best.